 Your dentist will also attempt to determine whether you have any medical conditions or are taking any medications to understand your overall health condition.
 The options for surgical anesthesia will also be discussed with you and the surgical team will provide a list of things to do and stay away from in the days leading to the surgery.
 You must have a friend or family member to drive you to and from the dental clinic after the surgery because you are unlikely to be in any position to drive yourself.

 The surgical procedure for the implant will often be done in several stages because the jawbone needs to heal around the implant before additional work is done.

 The damaged or impacted tooth is removed if it hasn’t fallen off in any other way.
 The jawbone is prepared for the surgery which may include some form of bone grafting.
 The implant can only be inserted into the gum line after the jawbone heals.
 After the implant is inserted it will be provided more time to heal again and the surgeon will only place the abutment and attach the artificial tooth on the top to complete the full implant.

 The process of having even a front tooth implant can take several months as the jawbone heals and to prepare for the final installation.
 Therefore it will be important for you to exercise patience during the healing process because the implant won’t be effective without a strong jawbone in place.

-After your gums have healed the dentist will take more impressions of your mouth and the remaining teeth because they can be used to make the artificial tooth or crown for your dental implant.
+After your gums have healed the dentist near you, will take more impressions of your mouth and the remaining teeth because they can be used to make the artificial tooth or crown for your dental implant.
 You can choose from two types of artificial teeth which will be available to you in the form of a removable implant prosthesis or a fixed implant prosthesis.
 You can consider the fixed option if you have the finances available because it will give you a great method of having permanent replacement teeth in your mouth that look and feel natural as your permanent teeth.